-As the diagonalization of the mass matrix does not imply simultaneous diagonalization of both Yukawa matrices this introduces tree-level FCNCs.
+As the diagonalization of the mass matrices do not imply simultaneous diagonalization of both Yukawa matrices tree-level FCNCs occur.
 This scenario is typically called Type-III.
-However, once we introduce the parity symmetry in the scalar sector two kinds of scenarios appear for the mass matrices: $i)$ only one Yukawa matrix survives ($\mathbb{Z}_2$ is flavor universal) or $ii)$ certain columns (or rows, depending on the parity assignment) of both Yukawa matrices survive ($\mathbb{Z}_2$ is non-flavor universal).
-The former case gives four different combinations for the charged fermions conventionally called Type-I, II, X, and Y as shown in Table~\ref{tab:2HDM types}.
-The four combinations conserve tree-level FCNCs and are called NFC theories~\cite{Paschos:1976ay,Glashow:1976nt}.
+However, once we introduce a parity symmetry in the scalar sector two scenarios arise for the mass matrices: $i)$ only one Yukawa matrix contributes, i.e. $\mathbb{Z}_2$ is flavor universal, or $ii)$ certain columns (or rows, depending on the parity assignment) of both Yukawa matrices contribute, i.e. $\mathbb{Z}_2$ is flavor non-universal.
+The former case allows for four different combinations to assign the charged fermions to $\Phi_{1,2}$.
+Those are conventionally called Type-I, II, X, Y, and are shown in Table~\ref{tab:2HDM types}.
+The four combinations prohibit tree-level FCNCs and are called NFC theories~\cite{Paschos:1976ay,Glashow:1976nt}.

+On an equal footing, two scenarios without tree-level FCNCs are possible: i) the two Yukawa matrices are proportional to each other, or ii) the rank one matrices corresponding to the eigenvalues of each Yukawa matrix are proportional.
+The former ansatz is called Yukawa alignment~\cite{Pich:2009sp} whereas the latter one is its generalized version~\cite{Penuelas:2017ikk} also known as singular alignment~\cite{Rodejohann:2019izm}.

-Application of the symmetry to the fermion fields is usually done through the right-handed (RH) component but it could also be applied through the left-handed one.
-To illustrate the previous discussion, let us show the $\mathbb{Z}_2$ assignments for the Type-II scenario,
+When considering NFC theories the $\mathbb{Z}_2$ symmetry is usually applied to the right-handed (RH) fermion fields but it could also be applied to the left-handed ones.
+To illustrate the previous discussion we consider the $\mathbb{Z}_2$ assignments for the Type-II scenario,

-where $i=1,2,3$ and all left-handed fermions are chosen even under the parity symmetry.
-Then, $\Phi_2$ can only couple with up-type quarks, while $\Phi_1$ couples with down-type quarks and charged leptons, as shown in the second column of Table~\ref{tab:2HDM types}.
-Interestingly, the four types can be encompassed via the ansatz
+with $i=1,2,3$.
+All left-handed fermions are even under the parity symmetry.
+Then, $\Phi_2$ can only couple to up-type quarks, while $\Phi_1$ couples to down-type quarks and charged leptons, shown in the second column of Table~\ref{tab:2HDM types}.
+Interestingly, the four types can be encompassed via the Yukawa-alignment~\cite{Pich:2009sp} ansatz